Faculty & Staff

 Degrees: MS in Forestry from University of Vermont (2005), and a BS in Resource Ecology and Management from the University of Michigan (2001)

-He conducts and facilitates studies focused on the interplay between the invasive species Typha x glauca and biodiversity, plant community dynamics, nitrogen and methane cycling, and Great Lakes water level change in coastal wetland ecosystems.
-Shane is a Principal Investigator on an EPA funded Great Lakes Restoration Initiative grant that couples the restoration of Great Lakes coastal wetlands with the production of biogas, a renewable energy source.
-Additionally, he is leading efforts to build Loyola’s Invasives-to-Energy program which seeks to facilitate the use of invasive plant biomass for renewable energy production.
+He conducts ecological research focused on the interplay between the invasive species Typha x glauca and biodiversity, plant community dynamics, nitrogen and methane cycling, and Great Lakes water level change in coastal wetland ecosystems.
+Additionally, he is leading efforts to build the IES Invasives-to-Energy program which is conducting research and program development to facilitate the use of invasive plant biomass for renewable energy production.

 Professional & Community Affiliations